 Introduction

 If you were doing SEO in 2015 you remember chasing blue links and tweaking title tags.
-That play still matters but the board flipped.
-ChatGPT, Perplexity, Google AI Overviews and the rest now answer the question straight inside the interface.
-No long results page.
-Just an answer, maybe a little sources box.
-If nobody has to click, how does your work show up?
-Different goal: get named.
+That play still matters, but the board flipped.
+ChatGPT, Perplexity, Google AI Overviews and the rest now answer the question right inside the interface.
+There's no ten blue links to scroll past anymore, just an answer with maybe a small sources box tucked underneath.
+So if nobody has to click, how does your work show up?
+The goal changed.
+You want to get named.

-That shift is the core of Answer Engine Optimization (AEO).
-Instead of begging for a click you want the model to pull your phrasing, your numbers, your definition, and cite you right there in the answer card.
-CiteMET is a framework for pushing toward that outcome on purpose instead of hoping the crawl gods smile.
+That's the whole point of Answer Engine Optimization (AEO).
+Instead of begging for a click, you want the model to pull your numbers and your phrasing into its answer with your domain attached.
+CiteMET is a framework for chasing that outcome on purpose instead of hoping the crawl gods smile on you.

 From clicks to citations